zachjs/sv2v/README.md

   -E --exclude=CONV         Exclude a particular conversion (Always, Assert,
-                            Interface, Logic, or UnbasedUnsized) -v --verbose              Retain certain conversion artifacts -w --write=MODE/FILE      How to write output; default is 'stdout'; use 'adjacent' to create a .v file next to each input;
+                            Interface, Logic, or UnbasedUnsized) -v --verbose              Retain certain conversion artifacts -w --write=MODE/FILE/DIR  How to write output; default is 'stdout'; use 'adjacent' to create a .v file next to each input;
-                            use a path ending in .v to write to a file --top=NAME             Remove uninstantiated modules except the given top module; can be used multiple times
+                            use a path ending in .v to write to a file; use a path to an existing directory to create a .v within for each converted module
+     --top=NAME             Remove uninstantiated modules except the given top module; can be used multiple times
 Other: